ISO 3166-2:PS

 ISO 3166-2:PS is the entry for the State of Palestine in ISO 3166-2, part of the ISO 3166 standard published by the International Organization for Standardization (ISO), which defines codes for the names of the principal subdivisions (e.g., provinces or states) of all countries coded in ISO 3166-1.

-Currently for the State of Palestine, it claims the West Bank and the Gaza Strip, but in fact controls only about 40% of the West Bank.
-ISO 3166-2 codes are defined for 16 governorates.
+ISO 3166-2 codes are defined for each of the 16 governorates of the State of Palestine.

 Each code consists of two parts, separated by a hyphen.
 The first part is PS, the ISO 3166-1 alpha-2 code of the State of Palestine.
 The second part is three letters.

 Current codes

 Subdivision names are listed as in the ISO 3166-2 standard published by the ISO 3166 Maintenance Agency (ISO 3166/MA).

 ISO 639-1 codes are used to represent subdivision names in the following administrative languages: